EnterTheVoid-x86/rsh/README.md

-Credits to Stargirl-chan on GitHub for the original Ruby-Shell.
+Credits to Stargirl-chan on GitHub for the original rsh.
 This is an unofficial modified fork of it with many added feautres and more.
 Go check them out, they make awesome stuff, such as cool-tty!
 Oh and yes, this might be PR'd.
 # What's new

 ## Recently added
 - Rock Paper Scissors
 - Calculator
 - Code optimizations
+- Complete branding overhaul.
 ## Choices for prompt are:
 - The regular arrow
 - Lambda